jtwleung/Final-Project-ER-Wait-Times/README.md

 ## Future Exploration
 - It would be useful to re-train an XGB model with a much simplified dataset, removing collinear items, since the feature importances highlighted several collinear features repeatedly affected gain scores (example: city_Medicine Hat and `id_mhrh` (i.e. Medicine Hat Regional Hospital) both made it into the Top 10.
     - The next model would include simply hospital, hour, and week of year and would not include not city, or citytype (rural/urban) or day period measures.
+- Retrain the model after moving the threshold for "long wait" to be closer to the mean or median across all hospitals in the dataset, and change the target variable to "longer than mean wait time".

+    This would solve for class imbalance, and is perhaps a more interesting prediction since most people are not asking "Is my wait going to be longer than 6h40m" when they attend the ER, but rather something like, "Will I have an above average wait time?" or "Will I have a longer than 3 hour wait time?".
+- Generate a generic input data set which includes a row for every hour, on every day, in every week, of a generic year, for every hospital.
+    - Feed this generic data set into the revised model, and obtain the `predict_proba()` on the entire dataset.
+Merge the probability of Class 0 and probability of Class 1 into the dataset, then do EDA and plotting on this dataset, calculating the "% incidence of a > 80% (or whatever threshold we wish) probability of having an above-average wait time, per month".

+    This could be examined across hospitals, across cities, across urban vs. rural divides, and so on.
 - Given that the treatment of the data prior to feeding to various models significantly impacted the model performance, it would be good to more deeply investigate how to properly deal with featuers like `hour` and `weekofyear` properly: one-hot encoding (leading to a blow-up of dimensionality) vs. label encoding (which in some ways functions like ordinal encoding in a variable that has no ordinal ordering).
 - Obtain more raw data that includes July.
     - The present dataset was missing data from Weeks 28, 29, and 30 which correspond to Stampede time in Calgary, which may have shown higher wait times.